Headlamp: Mechanics

-Gas headlamp
+Acetylene Gas headlamp

 The earliest headlamps, fuelled by combustible gas such as acetylene gas or oil, operated from the late 1880s.
 Acetylene gas lamps were popular in 1900s because the flame is resistant to wind and rain.
+The gas is ignited manually.
 Thick concave mirrors combined with magnifying lenses projected the acetylene flame light.
 A number of car manufacturers offered Prest-O-Lite calcium carbide acetylene gas generator cylinder with gas feed pipes for lights as standard equipment for 1904 cars.

 Electric headlamp

 The first electric headlamps were introduced in 1898 on the Columbia Electric Car from the Electric Vehicle Company of Hartford, Connecticut, and were optional.
 Two factors limited the widespread use of electric headlamps: the short life of filaments in the harsh automotive environment, and the difficulty of producing dynamos small enough, yet powerful enough to produce sufficient current.

 Peerless made electric headlamps standard in 1908.
 A Birmingham, England firm called Pockley Automobile Electric Lighting Syndicate marketed the world's first electric car-lights as a complete set in 1908, which consisted of headlamps, sidelamps, and tail lights that were powered by an eight-volt battery.

 In 1912 Cadillac integrated their vehicle's Delco electrical ignition and lighting system, forming the modern vehicle electrical system.

 The Guide Lamp Company introduced "dipping" (low-beam) headlamps in 1915, but the 1917 Cadillac system allowed the light to be dipped using a lever inside the car rather than requiring the driver to stop and get out.
 The 1924 Bilux bulb was the first modern unit, having the light for both low (dipped) and high (main) beams of a headlamp emitting from a single bulb.
 A similar design was introduced in 1925 by Guide Lamp called the "Duplo".
 In 1927 the foot-operated dimmer switch or dip switch was introduced and became standard for much of the century.
 1933–1934 Packards featured tri-beam headlamps, the bulbs having three filaments.
 From highest to lowest, the beams were called "country passing", "country driving" and "city driving".
 The 1934 Nash also used a three-beam system, although in this case with bulbs of the conventional two-filament type, and the intermediate beam combined low beam on the driver's side with high beam on the passenger's side, so as to maximise the view of the roadside while minimizing glare toward oncoming traffic.
 The last vehicles with a foot-operated dimmer switch were the 1991 Ford F-Series and E-Series [Econoline] vans.
-Fog lamps were new for 1938 Cadillacs, and their 1954 "Autronic Eye" system automated the selection of high and low beams.
+Fog lamps were new for 1938 Cadillacs, and their 1952 "Autronic Eye" system automated the selection of high and low beams.